 About our data

-We began reporting voluntarily on our environmental, safety and social performance with the first Shell Report in 1997.
+We began reporting voluntarily on our environmental, safety and social performance with the first Shell Report for 1997.
 We support transparency and share information and data in this report and on www.shell.com.

 There are inherent limitations to the accuracy of environmental, safety and social performance data.
 We recognise that our data will be affected by these limitations, so we continue to improve data integrity by strengthening our internal controls.